The F-82 Twin Mustang is possibly one of the oddest American aircraft to go into full production.

 The year 1947 was at the beginning of the Cold War.
 With an exhibition of flight range like this achieved by the F-82, the US sent a message to the world (and mainly to the Russians).

 There wasn’t a target far enough that they could not attack effectively.
 The F-82 showed to be able to escort bombers all the way to any location in the globe.

-Getting back to those who made the record, a few days later after completing their flight both get their medal.
+Getting back to those who made the record, a few days later after completing their flight, both get their medal.
 The Distinguished Flying Cross, to be precise, by the hands of Carl Spaatz, commanding general of the Air Force.

 This distinction is mainly given to those of the Air Force who proved heroism during duty or made extraordinary achievements.
-Originally, though, it was destinated to those who established flying records such as distance and altitude.
+Originally, though, it was destinated for those who established flying records such as distance and altitude.

 PS: The record F-82, Betty Jo, is currently on display at The National Museum of the United States Air Force, in Dayton, Ohio.

 6 – It is credited with the first aerial victory of the Korean war